 - Using your fingers or a spoon, spread the cream cheese mixture under the skin, around the entire bird, out to the thighs and legs.
 I find it easier to spoon a large chunk of the cream cheese under the skin; then I use my fingers to spread it around by rubbing the chicken on top.

-- Place slices of lemon inside the cavity and set aside.
+- Place lemon wedges inside the cavity and set aside.

 - Butter a large baking dish with one tablespoon butter.